jobjo/jobjo.github.io/_posts/2015-02-16-printing-recursive-data-structures.md

     | _         -> Add(p1,p2)
 {% endhighlight %}

 The only interesting part is `add` which contains an optimization step for implementing left and right identity for `empty` in accordance with the specified semantics.
 All the work of evaluating a printer is pushed to the interpretors, in our case a function for constructing a string.
-Here are the the equivalent `runWith` and `run` functions:
+Here are the equivalent `runWith` and `run` functions:

 {% highlight fsharp %}
 // Executes a printer.